alphagov/info-frontend/README.md

+**Info pages are retired, you can read about the decision in the [retirement ADR](https://github.com/alphagov/info-frontend/blob/main/docs/adr/retiring-info-frontend.md)**

 # Info Frontend

 This application exposes the user needs and metrics about content on GOV.UK.
 It does this by fetching content details from [Content Store](https://github.com/alphagov/content-store).